syamantm/grinder-example/README.md

 ### Key Concepts

-* single script to bridge between java and jython
+* Single script to bridge between java and jython
 * Pico container to inject dependencies to Test Runner.

 ### Usage